 Viewing the Anthos Service Mesh dashboards

-After you have workloads deployed on your cluster with the sidecar proxies injected, you can explore the Anthos Service Mesh pages in the Cloud Console to see all of the observability features that Anthos Service Mesh offers.
-Note that it takes about one or two minutes for telemetry data to be displayed in the Cloud Console after you deploy workloads.
+After you have workloads deployed on your cluster with the sidecar proxies injected, you can explore the Anthos Service Mesh pages in the Google Cloud console to see all of the observability features that Anthos Service Mesh offers.
+Note that it takes about one or two minutes for telemetry data to be displayed in the Google Cloud console after you deploy workloads.

-Access to Anthos Service Mesh in the Cloud Console is controlled by Identity and Access Management (IAM).
-To access the Anthos Service Mesh pages, a Project Owner must grant users the Project Editor or Viewer role, or the more restrictive roles described in Controlling access to Anthos Service Mesh in the Cloud Console.
+Access to Anthos Service Mesh in the Google Cloud console is controlled by Identity and Access Management (IAM).
+To access the Anthos Service Mesh pages, a Project Owner must grant users the Project Editor or Viewer role, or the more restrictive roles described in Controlling access to Anthos Service Mesh in the Google Cloud console.

 If you have more than one service mesh, select the mesh from the Service Mesh drop-down list.

-To learn more, see Exploring Anthos Service Mesh in the Cloud Console.
+To learn more, see Exploring Anthos Service Mesh in the Google Cloud console.